bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 * prints a warning and moves on to the next locus instead of exiting with an error when it encounters a locus that triggers ExpansionHunter's error about Ns in adjacent regions.
 This reduces the time needed to troubleshoot large variant catalogs.
 An example of this error message: "Error loading locus 2-238902660-238902670-TG: Flanks can contain at most 5 characters N but found 11 Ns".
 * optionally outputs a table with per-locus timing information to make it easier to exclude loci that take the longest to genotype.

-This optimized version was used for analyses above, and is freely available @ https://github.com/bw2/ExpansionHunter
+This optimized version was used for analyses above, and is publicly available @ https://github.com/bw2/ExpansionHunter

 ---
 ### Next Steps